Exploring the Fan Museum in Greenwich

 Current exhibitions are located on the upper floor and the one I saw detailed the relationship between fans and advertising.

-Since fans were common accessories among the middle and upper class, they became a clever way to advertise brands, particularly for cigarette and alcohol companies.
+Since fans were common accessories among the middle and upper class, they became a clever way to advertise brands.
+Cigarette and alcohol companies were very popular advertisements at the time.
 Whoever thought of that idea probably got a swift promotion!

 Feeling nostalgic